Hair Professional Apprenticeship

 - Colour and lighten hair using a range of techniques

-If you are successful and pass your apprenticeship you will achieve a Level 2 Diploma for Hair Professionals.
+Upon successful completion of your apprenticeship you will achieve a Level 2 Diploma for Hair Professionals qualification.

 As an apprentice, you can expect to undertake work based learning with an employer and be paid a wage.